Cross Country 101

 5. Register for XC Stats ASAP using registration code @etxctf

-7. Get a running watch ($10-15 on Amazon), GPS preferred.
+7. Get a running watch ($10-15 on Amazon).
+A watch with GPS is preferred, but not required.

 Is there a Try-Out?